Duckie-oss/Brain_MRI/README.md

 The goal of this project is to classify brain MRI images into four categories using a deep learning model.
 The dataset used in this notebook is the Brain Tumor MRI Dataset from Kaggle, which contains images of brain scans labeled with the corresponding tumor type or no tumor.

 ## Setup and Dependencies
 The notebook requires several Python libraries, including TensorFlow, Keras, NumPy, Pandas, Matplotlib, Seaborn, and OpenCV.
 These libraries are used for data manipulation, visualization, and building the neural network model.
+Python version is 3.11.9.
+Requires the instalation of Tensorflow, opencv-python, and kagglehub.

 ![image](https://github.com/user-attachments/assets/d97682c0-4e9a-4f5d-bd21-4c0863c2ccc2)